libmapper/libmapper/doc/how_to_compile_and_run.md

 If the path to liblo is not correct, please set up the `PKG_CONFIG_PATH` environment variable appropriately and try again.

-libmapper also has optional dependencies on the Java SDK as well as SWIG and Doxygen, for Java and Python bindings, and documentation, respectively.
+libmpr also has optional dependencies on the Java SDK as well as SWIG and Doxygen, for Java and Python bindings, and documentation, respectively.
 The Java SDK may be installed according to your standard operating system procedure, and you can check if it is